w3f/Grant-Milestone-Delivery/evaluations/whiteflag-on-fennel-protocol_2_dsm_w3f.md

 In wf_account module no test ran, although it seems to have a test_impl.rs file.
 There is some special way of running those tests?
 Update: File renamed.

 Regarding coverage:
  In the file whiteflag-rust/wf_field/src/types.rs, there are some types not covered by automated tests, they were implemented and tested?
-Update: Not answered yet.
+Update: ok, answered.

 In the file whiteflag-rust/wf_crypto/src/encryption_method.rs, there are some encryption methods not covered by automated tests, they were tested?
-Update: Not answered yet.
+Update: ok, answered.

 Most of the modules are with good coverage.
 Only wf_validation and wf_account are with less than 70% of coverage.
 Update: is still the same.